A categorical perspective on non-abelian localization: Introduction

 This paper is a strengthened version of two of my unpublished preprints, \cite{categorification_note} and \cite{halpern2015remarks}, and this represents the final finished form of those results.
 The quasi-smooth non-abelian localization theorem was already used in \cite{halpernleistner2016equivariantverlindeformulamoduli, halpernleistner2023structuremoduligaugedmaps}, so in addition to future applications, this paper puts those papers on firmer footing.

 I would like to thank Harrison Chen, Martijn Kool, Davesh Maulik, Andrei Okounkov for inspiring discussions on these topics over the years.
 In addition, I would like to thank a group of talented young researchers for motivating me to complete this paper with their recent interest in non-abelian localization: Chenjing Bu, Ivan Karpov, Tasuki Kinjo, Henry Liu, Miguel Moreira, and Andr\'{e}s Ib\'{a}\~nez-N\'{u}\~nez.
+I would especially like to thank Miguel Moreira for catching an important error in the first version of this paper.

 This work was supported by a Sloan Foundation Research Fellowship, the NSF FRG grant DMS-2052936, and the NSF CAREER grant DMS-1945478.